 - Cleans, oils and lubricates electrical and mechanical equipment and machines;

 - Inspects buildings and grounds to insure adherence to safety and sanitary regulations;

-- Operate automobiles, pick-up and panel trucks and vans and tractors,
+- Operate automobiles, forklift, pick-up and panel trucks and vans and tractors,

-- On occasion, may assign work and provide guidance and assistance to unskilled and semi-skilled workers such as groundskeepers and helpers;
+- On occasion, may assign work and provide guidance and assistance to unskilled and semi-skilled workers;

 - Performs other duties and functions appropriate to the position as assigned and required.

 - Preventative maintenance & repair of air handlers

 - Preventative maintenance & repair of exhaust supply & return fans and motors

 - Preventative maintenance & repair of Circulating pumps and motors